Upgrading from Quagga to FRRouting

 apt-get upgrade, existing

-automation that references Quagga will continue to work until you
+automation that references Quagga continues to work until you upgrade to

-upgrade to FRR.
-Once you perform the following upgrade steps, your
+FRR.
+Once you perform the following upgrade steps, your automation

-Upgrading to Cumulus Linux 3.4 will result in both
+Upgrading to Cumulus Linux 3.4 or later results in both

 frr.service being present on the system, until